 Sleep Apnea and Stroke (Cerebrovascular Disease)

-To lower the risk of stroke, it is important to use prescribed CPAP or bilevel devices consistently, and to take other steps to enjoy successful treatment of sleep apnea.
-Treatment will improve blood flow to the brain and CPAP therapy is clinically proven.
+To lower the risk of stroke, it is also important to use prescribed CPAP or bilevel devices consistently, and to take the steps above to aid in a successful treatment of sleep apnea.
+Treatment will improve blood flow to the brain resulting in better outcomes.

 If you suspect someone close to you is having a stroke, it is important to remember to act F.A.S.T. and ask yourself or the patient these questions:

 Life after a stroke looks different for everyone.
 However, typically when someone has had a stroke, the severity of obstructive sleep apnea has also been known to worsen.
 It's important to listen to the instructions your doctor has ordered to recover the best way possible.

 On top of an increased stroke risk, sleep apnea also increases a person's risk for high blood pressure, heart attack, abnormal heart rhythms, and diabetes, so be sure to keep on top of your health to eliminate or lessen the chance of these concerns.